 Summary: Robert Kiyosaki net worth and lessons learned

 Robert Kiyosaki net worth is estimated to be at $100 million.
-He amassed his riches primarily through his successful career as an international bestselling author.
+He amassed his riches primarily through his successful career as an international bestselling author and his Rich Dad brand.
 He has also earned significant amounts through his various investment endeavours.

 I hope you have all learned a thing or two from his story.
-Although we may not necessarily become the next Robert Kiyosaki, these principles are applicable for us all:
+Although we may not necessarily become the next Robert Kiyosaki, if you want to achieve financial success, become rich, and enjoy financial freedom, you may want to integrate the following principles in your life as well:

 - Try, and try again